immcantation/alakazam/docs/topics/testEdges.md

 field
 :   string defining the annotation field to permute.

+indirect
+:   if `FALSE` count direct connections (edges) only.
+If `TRUE` walk through any nodes with annotations specified in the `argument` to count indirect connections.
+Specifying `indirect=TRUE` with `exclude=NULL` will have no effect.

 exclude
 :   vector of strings defining `field` values to exclude from